php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 ### 5.2. `switch`, `case`

 A `switch` structure looks like the following.
-Note the placement of parentheses, spaces, and braces.
+Note the placement of parentheses, tabs, and braces.
 The `case` statement MUST be indented once from `switch`, and the `break` keyword (or other terminating keyword) MUST be indented at the same level as the `case` body.
 There MUST be a comment such as `// no break` when fall-through is intentional in a non-empty `case` body.